phoenixvc/PhoenixVC-Website/docs/deployment/README.md

 ./scripts/deploy.sh
 ```

+## Manual Approval Step

+Our **manual_approval** job requires an environment variable named `APPROVAL_STATE` to be set to `true`.
+By default, the job exits with an error (`exit 1`) so the pipeline fails after staging.
+To continue the workflow:

+1. **Re-run** the failed job or workflow.
+2. **Set `APPROVAL_STATE=true`** (for example, by adding it as an environment variable in the re-run interface if available, or by editing the workflow dispatch inputs, etc.).
+3. Once the job sees `APPROVAL_STATE=true`, it skips the `exit 1` and proceeds to the production deployment.

+> **Note:** If our GitHub plan supports [Environment Protection Rules](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment), the fail/re-run hack can entirely be avoided and a proper **“Require reviewers”** gate for production can be used.

 ## Documentation Structure

 Below is an overview of the core deployment files.
 Each document focuses on a specific aspect of the deployment process: